Home Warranty Pool Coverage: What Equipment Is Covered & Add-On Costs

 What's Usually Excluded

 This is just as important to understand.
 Many homeowners are surprised when a claim is denied because the failed item falls under an exclusion.
-Here's what's commonly left out:
+Here's what's commonly left out in 2026 contracts:

 Equipment Coverage Status